Skip to main content

 Step 3.
 Deploy a service to Kubernetes

-Create container registry authentication secret
+Create Container Registry authentication secret

 kubectl create secret docker-registry kc-cr-secret \